Resources

 Resources to explore the Pain Pathway concept are available now in English, Sinhala and Tamil!
 Visit painpathway.org for more.

-Pain Pathway Stories is animated film following the lives of Sanduni, Lakshmi, and Rizana – three women navigating hardships at different stages of life in a changing South Asian context.
-Their stories are based on a decade of my research on self-harm and suicide in women in Sri Lanka which produced the world’s first stage-based model, The Pain Pathway, explaining the common pattern or process in how women and girls become vulnerable to choosing and using self-harm.
-This trilingual film is under development with creative partners in Sri Lanka, launching 2024.
+Pain Pathway Stories is an animated film following the lives of Sanduni, Lakshmi, and Rizana – three women navigating hardships at different stages of life in a changing South Asian context.
+Their stories are based on a decade of my research on women's self-harm and suicide in Sri Lanka which produced the world’s first stage-based model, the Pain Pathway, explaining the common pattern or process in how women and girls become vulnerable to choosing and using self-harm.
+This trilingual film is under development with creative partners in Sri Lanka, launching early 2025.

 Reach out for more information.